g5becks/cbor-db/README.md

 # Cbor-DB

 An embedded database for typescript and nodejs.
-Built as a tiny wrapper around leveldb using [borc](https://www.npmjs.com/package/borc).
+Built as a tiny wrapper around leveldb using [borc](https://www.npmjs.com/package/borc) for encoding.

 ## Overview